 African StudiesBioinformaticsBusiness, Environment and Social ResponsibilityClinical and Community Outcomes ResearchConsumer Health AdvocacyCulture, History and EnvironmentEnergy Analysis and PolicyEntrepreneurshipEuropean StudiesFundamentals of Clinical ResearchGender and Women's StudiesGerontologyGlobal HealthHumans and the Global EnvironmentMaterial Culture StudiesPatient SafetyPrevention and Intervention ScienceRussian, East European and Central Asian StudiesSoutheast Asian StudiesStrategic Innovation: Technology, Organizations, and SocietyTeaching English to Speakers of Other Languages (TESOL)Transdisciplinary Study of Visual CulturesTransportation Management and Policy

 The Specialist Certificate represents work beyond the master's level.
 For more information, contact the program.

 Library and Information Studies (Specialist)

-The university offers certificates for new students not currently enrolled in a UW–Madison degree program.
+The university offers capstone certificates for students not currently enrolled in a UW–Madison degree program.
 Applicants must have completed a baccalaureate degree equivalent credential from an accredited college or university.
 Students seek a capstone certificate to "cap off" their undergraduate training; or are professionals returning to school for specialized training in the area of the certificate.
 Capstone programs do not lead to the conferral of a graduate degree.

-Programs offering capstone certificates monitor all academic and satisfactory progress requirements.
+Programs offering capstone certificates monitor all curricular and satisfactory progress requirements.
 Applicants are admitted as Special students through the Division of Continuing Studies.
 For more information see Capstone Certificates on the Division of Continuing Studies website.